zhjb7/LightningCast/README.md

 ### LightningCastManager, LightningCastApplication

-Both **LightningCastManager** and **LightningCastApplication** are automatically loaded when Android starts.
-The **LightningCastManager** handles reverse control, allowing LightningCast devices (via buttons or remote control) to control the app’s playback or adjust Android's volume. **LightningCastApplication** is responsible for MDNS discovery of LightningCast devices.
-When a device goes online or offline, it triggers calls to the `LightningCastServer` Binder API, which then updates **LightningCast-SystemUI** and **LightningCast-Settings**.
+**LightningCastManager** and **LightningCastApplication** are automatically loaded when Android starts. **LightningCastManager** is responsible for implementing reverse control for LightningCast devices, such as allowing the device to control the app's playback or adjust the Android volume using buttons or a remote control. **LightningCastApplication** handles MDNS discovery of LightningCast devices.
+When a device goes online or offline, it triggers calls to the LightningCastServer Binder API, which updates the **LightningCast-SystemUI** and **LightningCast-Settings**.